 - Kurban Bairam (Kashgar): Celebrations are held in Muslim communities across China, but in Kashgar they involve feats of tightrope-walking in the main square and wild dancing outside the Idkah Mosque.
 The 4-day festival is held 70 days after the breaking of the fast of Ramadan, on the 10th day of the 12th month (Dhul-Hijjah) in the Islamic calendar.
-See chapter 2. - Miao New Year Festival (Xi Jiang, Langde): The Miao celebrate many festivals, but one of the biggest blowouts is the occasion of the Miao New Year, usually around December.
+See chapter 3. - Miao New Year Festival (Xi Jiang, Langde): The Miao celebrate many festivals, but one of the biggest blowouts is the occasion of the Miao New Year, usually around December.
 The celebration features songs, dances, bullfights, and lusheng competitions, not to mention Miao women gorgeously bedecked in silver headdresses engaging in various courtship rituals.
-See chapter 12.

-9 The Best Up-and-Coming Destinations
+See chapter 3. - Ice and Snow Festival (Harbin): Not so much a festival as an extended citywide exhibition, Harbin's Ice and Snow Festival runs from December to March every year and is without doubt the

+- northeast's top winter attraction.
+The festival centers on hundreds of elaborate ice and snow sculptures, frosty reproductions of everything from Tian'an Men to Elvis.
+See chapter 6. - Sanyue Jie (Dali): This once-religious festival celebrated by the Bai people in mid-April/early May now features 5 days and nights of considerably more secular singing, dancing, wrestling, horse racing, and large-scale trading.
+This is a rare opportunity to see not only the Bai but a number of Yunnan's other ethnic minorities, gathering in one of the most beautiful and serene settings in the foothills of the Green Mountains (Cang Shan).
+See chapter 13. - Saka Dawa, held throughout the Tibetan world, celebrates the Buddha passing away and thus attaining nirvana.
+It's held on the 8th to 15th days of the fourth lunar month, with religious dancing, mass chanting, and "sunning the Buddha"-the public display of giant sanctified silk portraits.
+See chapter 15.

+9 THE BEST UP-AND-COMING DESTINATIONS

-- Yushu (Qinghai): Khampa areas within the Tibet "Autonomous Regions" are closed to the individual traveler, but here these fiercely proud Tibetan warriors trade in a traditional market town beneath a stern grayand-red monastery.
-See chapter 14. - Yanbian (Jilin): A lush, achingly pretty hilly region perched on China's border with North Korea, parts of which have only recently been opened to tourism, Yanbian is home to the largest population of ethnic Koreans outside the peninsula itself.
+- Yanbian (Jilin): A lush, achingly pretty hilly region perched on China's border with North Korea, parts of which have only recently been opened to tourism, Yanbian is home to the largest population of ethnic Koreans outside the peninsula itself.
 Independent-minded travelers have the opportunity to explore one of the few truly bicultural societies in China.
-See chapter 5.

-- Pingyao (Shanxi): Chinese tourists have discovered Pingyao, but the number of Western tourists is still relatively low at what is one of the bestpreserved Ming and Qing towns in China.
+See chapter 6. - Pingyao (Shanxi): Chinese tourists have discovered Pingyao, but the number of Western tourists is still relatively low at what is one of the best-preserved Ming and Qing towns in China.
 An intact Ming city wall surrounds clusters of elegant high-walled courtyard residences, some of which are also guesthouses.
+See chapter 7. - Yi Xian (Anhui): Often visited en route to or from Huang Shan, this UNESCO World Heritage county is famous for its Ming and Qing dynasty memorial

-See chapter 6. - Bama (Guangxi): Difficult to reach as yet, but this is what the countryside around Guilin wants to be when it grows up.
+- arches and residential houses.
+Structures with ornate brick, stone, and wood carvings are like a peek into an architectural past that is quickly being destroyed in China's booming cities.
+See chapter 9. - Bama, Poyue, Fengshan, and Leye (Guangxi): Difficult to reach as yet, but this is what the countryside around Guilin wants to be when it grows up.
 There are limited facilities, but caves and peaks that will amaze even the most experienced travelers.
-See chapter 12.

-• Yi Xian (Anhui): Often visited en route to or from Huang Shan, this UNESCO World Heritage county is famous for its Ming and Qing dynasty memorial arches and residential houses.
-Structures with ornate brick, stone, and wood carvings are like a peek into an architectural past that is quickly being destroyed in China's booming cities.

-10 The Best Local Accommodations
+See chapter 13. - Yushu (Qinghai): Khampa areas within the Tibet "Autonomous Regions" are closed to the individual traveler, but here these fiercely proud Tibetan warriors trade in a traditional market town beneath a stern gray-and-red monastery.
+The long-discussed airport is due to open shortly which will make this remote destination far more accessible.
+See chapter 15.

+10 THE BEST LOCAL ACCOMMODATIONS